hds/hegdenu.net/content/posts/commit-messages.md

 Your ticketing system does not have these properties.
 [GitHub](https://github.com/) (or [GitLab](https://gitlab.com) or [Codeberg](https://codeberg.org/)) does not have these properties.

 I've seen JIRA projects get deleted for all sorts of reasons.
-It's confusing keeping this old project around, people will create tickets for us there, let's just delete it.
-We're migrating to a new instance with a simpler configuration, migrating all the tickets is too complex, it's better to start afresh.
-JIRA is too complex, we're moving to a simpler solution that covers all our needs, no, we can't import our closed tickets.
+* _"It's confusing keeping this old project around, people will create tickets for us there, let's just delete it."_
+* _"We're migrating to a new instance with a simpler configuration, migrating all the tickets is too complex, it's better to start afresh."_
+* _"JIRA is too complex, we're moving to a simpler solution that covers all our needs, no, we can't import our closed tickets."_

 GitHub has been a staple of open source development for a decade and a half now.
 But many open source projects have lived much longer than that.
-GitHub won't be around for ever, and when it comes time to migrate to whatever solution we find afterwards, pulling all the PR and Issue descriptions out of the API is likely to be something that many people simply don't have time for.
+GitHub won't be around for ever, and when it comes time to migrate to whatever solution we find afterwards, pulling all the PR and Issue descriptions out of the API is likely to be something that many maintainers simply don't have time for.

-I challenge you to find a semi-mature engineering team that will accept migrating to a new version control system that doesn't allow them to import their history from Git.
+I challenge you to find a semi-mature engineering team that will accept migrating to a new version control system that doesn't allow them to import their history from Git/Mecurial/SVN/...

-Keeping that valuable information behind someone else's API when you could have it on everyone's dev box seems crazy.
+Keeping that valuable information behind someone else's API when you could have it on everyone's development machine seems crazy.

 The second reason is cognitive.
 There is no person in the history of time and the universe who understands a change better than the you who just finished writing it and runs `git commit`.
 So this is the person who should describe the changes made.
 Not the Product Owner who wrote the user story, not the Principal Engineer who developed the overall architecture, you the developer who just finished writing the code itself.
+And it's probably all right at the front of your head as well, ready to be spilled out into your text editor.

 If you amend your commit as you work, then you can amend the message as well, keeping it up to date with the changes in that commit.
 If you prefer to develop in separate commits, then ensure that each commit contains a full picture of the code up until that point.
 You don't want to be scratching your head trying to remember why you picked one of three different patterns for that one bit of logic you wrote last week.

-A Pull Request description has many of these benefits as well, but it lacks the persistence and accessibility as mentioned above.
+A Pull Request description has many of these benefits, but it lacks the persistence and accessibility as mentioned above.

 ### the tooling is fighting you